HMS Centaur (R06): Third commission

 Centaur was refitted at Portsmouth from September 1960 until March 1961, during which the upgraded arrestor wires were fitted and additional air-conditioning units installed.
-Her new commanding officer, Captain J.A.C.Henley, RN, had already joined the ship on 18 August 1960.
 Following sea-trials off Portland in March, she embarked her new air group during April, consisting of between six and eight Scimitar F1 of 807 Squadron, between six and nine Sea Vixen FAW1 of 893 Squadron, four Fairey Gannet AEW3 of 849 Squadron, A Flight, and eight Whirlwind HAS7 of 824 Squadron.

 During April she sailed for the Mediterranean to continue flying exercises with her new air-group and met Hermes for the first time at Gibraltar.
 Although she was originally scheduled to cross the North Atlantic for a visit to the US and Canada, events in the Middle East were to lead to a rapid change of plans.

-In June 1961, President Abd al-Karim Qasim of Iraq announced that Kuwait would be annexed by Iraq; the Emir of Kuwait requested assistance from the United Kingdom and Saudi Arabia.
+In June 1961 President Abd al-Karim Qasim of Iraq announced that Kuwait would be annexed by Iraq; the Emir of Kuwait requested assistance from the United Kingdom and Saudi Arabia.
 The UK activated Operation Vantage and immediately sent Victorious and accompanying vessels.
 Bulwark landed a company of 42 Commando, Royal Marines at Kuwait airport.
 Centaur arrived from Malta in July to relieve Victorious on patrol in the Gulf.
 Iraq recognised Kuwaiti sovereignty in 1963, after Kassim had been killed in a coup.

 With a reduction in tension following the decisive action of the Royal Navy to deter the would-be aggressor, Centaur was ordered to return to station off Aden, and subsequently returned home to Devonport in September, for a six-week maintenance period.
 During October she re-embarked her air-group and headed back through the Mediterranean to the Indian Ocean, to once again relieve Victorious as the duty carrier East of Suez in December.
 This duty saw visits to Mombasa (Kenya), Aden, Singapore and Hong Kong.
 In early December she was engaged in flood relief work in Kenya, where the Tana River had burst its banks.
 Her Whirlwinds helped to ferry essential supplies to the cut-off areas and temporary camps.
 There was also a brief return to the Gulf in December 1961 when President Kassim of Iraq resumed threats against Kuwait, before backing down again.
 Centaur was relieved as the duty carrier by Ark Royal at the end of March and began her journey home.